jitsi/jitsi-videobridge/doc/statistics.md

  * **total_udp_connections / total_tcp_connections** - The total number of ICE sessions established over UDP or TCP.
  * **total_conference_seconds** - The sum of the lengths of all completed conferences, in seconds.
  * **total_conferences_created** - The total number of conferences created on the bridge.
+ * **total_failed_conferences** - The total number of failed conferences on the bridge.
+A conference is marked as failed when all of its channels have failed.
+A channel is marked as failed if it had no payload activity.
+ * **total_partially_failed_conferences** - The total number of partially failed conferences on the bridge.
+A conference is marked as partially failed when some of its channels has failed.
+A channel is marked as failed if it had no payload activity.
+ * **total_no_payload_channels** - The total number of channels with no payload activity.
+ * **total_no_transport_channels** - The total number of channels with no transport activity.
+ * **total_channels** - The total number of channels created on the bridge.

 If Jitsi Videobridge is using XMPP it sends the statistics reports by COLIBRI protocol or by PubSub (XEP-0060).